YutingHe-list/TAMP/README.md

 Download the model checkpoint and save it to `./weights/MITAMP_pretrain_weight/MITAMP_pretrain.pkl`.

 ## Option: playground
-We have provided a [simulation-based dataset]() form a part of [AMOS](https://amos22.grand-challenge.org/) dataset.
+We have provided a simple [simulation-based dataset]() form a part of [AMOS](https://amos22.grand-challenge.org/) dataset.
 If you want to test the MITAMP on NICT volumes or try the adaptation of our MITAMP, you can download the testing data and the training data with different NICT settings in specific folds.

 ## 3. Universal enhancement
 For your convenience, we provide two testing modes to demonstrate the universal NICT enhancement performance of MITAMP: